Tripple-A/To-Do-List/README.md

 * A user can add and delete projects at will
 * A user can decide what project to add his todo lists to
 * A user can edit and delete todo lists from a project
+* If all projects are deleted,the default project returns

 ## PROGRAMMING LANGUAGE
 * Vanilla Javascript is employed.